mattsteen14/ca-findyourhat/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Complete project as per brief.
+- [x] Add new features to game.
+- [x] Share on Codecademy forums for feedback.
-- [ ] Have the character start on a random location that’s not the upper-left corner.
+- [x] Have the character start on a random location that’s not the upper-left corner.
 - [ ] Create a “hard mode” where one or more holes are added after certain turns.
 - [ ] Improve your game’s graphics and interactivity in the terminal.
 - [ ] Create a field validator to ensure that the field generated by Field.generateField() can actually be solved.